mrtnsch/udacity_storefrontapi/README.md

 # Storefront Backend Project

+## Setup instructions

+### Database setup

+I have decided to not user Docker.
+Instead I have gone for a direct connection to a Postgres DB.
+The configuration of the DB has to be specified in the .env file.
+The following variables (see the dummy ones I used below) are required:
+POSTGRES_HOST=127.0.0.1
+POSTGRES_DB=storefrontAPI
+POSTGRES_TEST_DB=storefrontAPI_test
+POSTGRES_user=martinudacity
+POSTGRES_PASSWORD=password123
+ENV=test
+BCRYPT_PASSWORD=speak-friend-and-enter
+SALT_ROUNDS=10
+TOKEN_SECRET=alabama123
+TESTING_TOKEN=<JWT token here>

+## Original project description by udacity

 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.